 City of Worcester Cathedral

 The city of Worcester has one of England’s loveliest cathedrals.
-It has the royal tomb of King John and Prince Arthur, medieval cloisters, ancient crypt and chapter house, and a magnificent Victorian stained glass.
+It has the royal tomb of King John and Prince Arthur, medieval cloisters, an ancient crypt and chapter house, and a magnificent Victorian stained glass.
 There is a fascinating ancient library with archives housing the second largest collection of medieval manuscripts in any cathedral in the UK.
-The Cloister Cafe is open daily and the Cathedral is open from 7.30 am – 6 pm, with Services, held 3 times daily.
+The Cloister Cafe is open daily, and the Cathedral is open from 7.30 am – 6 pm, with Services held 3 times daily.
 Entry is FREE.
 For more information: www.worcestercathedral.co.uk

 Museum of Royal Worcester

-There is a fee to enter the museum and opening times vary slightly during the winter months so check their website for more information – www.museumofroyalworcester.org
+There is a fee to enter the museum, and opening times vary slightly during the winter months, so check their website for more information – www.museumofroyalworcester.org

 City of Worcester Guildhall